 The flight itself will be a bit pricier, maybe $6 to a single pint’s $4, and include a few tastes of higher-end, potentially tastier beers that will tempt him to try something a bit more luxurious next time he orders a pint separately!
 Flights expand your customers’ palates without forcing them to leave their comfort zone entirely.
 You can do the same with wines, whiskeys, martinis, and even flavored sodas.
 (How about a Coke flight with handmade syrups like vanilla, cherry and lavender?)

-I suppose this could be seen as common sense, too.
-Don’t overlook customer service!
+I suppose this could be seen as common sense, too, but don’t overlook customer service!
 If your bar is located within a restaurant, customer service especially tends to get the short shrift when chairs are replaced with barstools.
 Don’t let your bartenders get away with simply flinging a cheap cardboard coaster from four feet down the bar and waiting to take an order.

 No. 3: Train them — yes, TRAIN THEM — to smile at every patron.
 Offer water when someone sits down.
 Bring a little bowl of snacks, even if it’s just Goldfish or cocktail peanuts, after someone orders a drink.